facebook/prophet/docs/_docs/contributing.md

 ### Python

-Prophet uses the ``unnittest`` package for running tests in Python and ``testthat`` package for testing in R. All tests should go into the tests subdirectory in either the Python or R folders.
+Prophet uses the ``unittest`` package for running tests in Python and ``testthat`` package for testing in R. All tests should go into the tests subdirectory in either the Python or R folders.

 The entire test suite can be run by typing: